-- 1. The results of this valuation reflect the change to the interest crediting rate assumption for the DROP benefits that are credited to a DROP account, which has been reduced to 3 percent below the average net rate of return after the June 30, 2020 valuation.
-Note that for the purposes of this valuation, no adjustment was made to the actuarial accrued liability (AAL) to account for the lower future interest crediting rate on DROP deposits already made to DROP accounts for actives prior to June 30, 2020.
-In our most recent Review of Cost Neutrality for DROP (dated June 30, 2020), we estimated the future cost savings associated with these past deposits would be only 5% of the total savings1 (approximately a \$1 million reduction in the AAL).
-Besides the relatively small reduction in the AAL, not taking into consideration the future interest savings associated with the current DROP accounts for actives is also more consistent with the approach we have been following in the funding valuation as the total balance of all the current DROP accounts (from actives and retired members) has been excluded from the assets we use in the funding valuation. - Pg.
+- 1. The results of this valuation reflect changes in the economic and demographic assumptions as recommended by Segal and adopted by the Board for the June 30, 2022 valuation.
+These changes were documented in the July 1, 2018 through June 30, 2021 Actuarial Experience Study and June 30, 2022 Economic Actuarial Assumptions Report, both dated May 3, 2022 and are also outlined in Section 4, Exhibit I of this report.
+These assumption changes increased the aggregate employer Normal Cost rate by 0.21% of payroll and decreased the actuarial accrued liability by \$2.9 million. - Pg.
 33 2.
-In the June 30, 2019 valuation, the ratio of the Valuation Value of Assets to Actuarial Accrued Liabilities was 117.0%.
-In this June 30, 2020 valuation, the funding ratio has decreased to 116.3%.
-The funding ratios as of June 30, 2019 and 2020 if measured using the Market Value of Assets instead of the Valuation Value of Assets are 117.5% and 111.5%, respectively. - Pg.
+The ratio of the Valuation Value of Assets to Actuarial Accrued Liabilities decreased from 121.6% to 120.5%.
+This ratio is one measure of funding status, and its history is a measure of funding progress.
+The ratio of the Market Value of Assets to the Actuarial Accrued Liability decreased from 138.8% to 116.5%.
+These measurements are not necessarily appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligation or the need for of the amount of future contributions. - Pg.
 28 3.
-The Retirement System's prefunded actuarial accrued liability (PAAL) as of June 30, 2019 was \$217.3 million on a valuation value of assets basis.
-In this year's valuation, the PAAL has decreased to \$216.5 million on a valuation value of assets basis.
-The Plan had a net actuarial experience loss (excluding the impact of the change in the interest crediting rate for the DROP benefits that are credited to a DROP account) of \$21.1 million.
+The Retirement System's prefunded actuarial accrued liability (PAAL), which is based on the Valuation Value of Assets, has increased from \$300.8 million to \$304.9 million.
+The increase in PAAL is primarily due to interest accrued on the PAAL since the last valuation and investment return (after "smoothing") more than the 7.00% return assumption, partially offset by larger than expected COLA benefit increases for continuing retirees and DROP members and a net actuarial loss from other sources.
 A reconciliation of the Retirement System's PAAL is provided in Section 2, Subsection E. - Pg.
 49 4.
-As of June 30, 2020, there is an actuarial surplus as the Retirement System has Valuation Value of Assets that are in excess of 110% of the actuarial accrued liability.
-The actuarial surplus in the Retirement System is used to reduce the City's contribution and to provide a PRSB.
-The determination and allocation of actuarial surplus as of June 30, 2020 as well as for the last valuation as of June 30, 2019 is provided in Section 3, Exhibit H of this report. - Pg.
+As of June 30, 2022, there is an actuarial surplus available for distribution as the Retirement System has Valuation Value of Assets that are in excess of 110% of the actuarial accrued liability.
+Such actuarial surplus in the Retirement System is used to reduce the City's contribution and to provide a PRSB.
+The determination and allocation of actuarial surplus as of June 30, 2022 as well as for the last valuation as of June 30, 2021 is provided in Section 3, Exhibit H of this report. - Pg.
 30 5.
-The aggregate employer rate decreased from 22.82% of payroll to 22.56% of payroll.
-The reasons for this change in employer rate are: (i) a lower surplus offset and (ii) change in membership demographics among all active (DROP and non-DROP) members, offset by (iii) the change to the interest crediting rate for the DROP benefits that are credited to a DROP account.
+The aggregate employer rate increased from 20.34% of payroll to 21.08% of payroll.
+The reasons for this change in the employer rate are: (i) a smaller surplus offset than in the prior valuation, (ii) a smaller positive balance projected in the City Surplus Reserve for the 2022/2023 fiscal year compared to the 2021/2022 fiscal year, and (iii) changes in actuarial assumptions, offset somewhat by (iv) a change in membership demographics among all active (DROP and non-DROP) members.
 A reconciliation of the Retirement System's aggregate employer rate is provided in Section 2, Subsection F. - Pg.
 31 6.
-The aggregate member rate calculated in this valuation has decreased from 8.99% of payroll to 8.98% of payroll due to a change in membership demographics among active non-DROP members.
-A reconciliation of the Retirement System's aggregate member rate is provided in Section 2, Subsection F.

-1 Total savings includes reductions in the present value of all future benefit payments, impacting both AAL and future Normal Cost.

-Effective March 7, 2011, active members who signed up for the DROP are required to continue their employee contributions; however, those contributions are deposited into the members' DROP accounts and therefore not available to fund the value of the retirement benefit earned up to the date of the DROP.
+The aggregate member rate calculated in this valuation has remained at 8.98% of payroll.
+A reconciliation of the Retirement System's aggregate member rate is provided in Section 2, Subsection F. - Effective March 7, 2011, active members who signed up for the DROP are required to continue their employee contributions; however, those contributions are deposited into the members' DROP accounts and therefore not available to fund the value of the retirement benefit earned up to the date of the DROP.
 Therefore, those contributions that will be deposited into the DROP accounts are disregarded in this valuation.